spatie/laravel-model-states/docs/working-with-transitions/04-retrieving-transitionable-states.md

 ## Transitionable states from state

-Its also possible to use `transitionableStates()` method directly on a state:
+It's also possible to use `transitionableStates()` method directly on a state:

 ```php
 $payment->state->transitionableStates();